J2YiD8K/Scratch/README.md

 # Scratch
-A Scratch Repo for trying cool things out.
+A Scratch Repo for trying cool.

 ## ✅ Development Standards